 We offer two different Masters program options.
 The first, our MA in Global Environmental Policy, provides an integrated course of study in policy analysis, economics, and the natural sciences, combined with ready access to the many resources available in Washington DC.
 The second, our dual degree MA in Natural Resources and Sustainable Development, headed by my colleague Judy Shapiro, has students spend a year at the United Nations University for Peace in Costa Rica in addition to course and other work on our home campus.

 Another exciting development: In the past couple of years we've launched a new team-research practicum option to fulfill the program's research requirement.
 Student practicum teams have been producing extraordinary work, in addition to the individualized research projects that many of our students complete under faculty supervision.

-A large part of GEP's work takes place through events and public outreach.
+A large part of the program's work takes place through events and public outreach.
 Be sure to visit our events calendar for a rich array of lectures, workshops, film screenings, panel discussions, and more.
-Whether you intend to work on the scale of a neighborhood, a watershed, a nation, or the planet as a whole, I think you’ll find that the Global Environmental Politics Program and the School of International Service provide uniquely rich settings from which to operate.
+Whether you intend to work on the scale of a neighborhood, a watershed, a nation, or the planet as a whole, I think you'll find that the Global Environmental Politics Program and the School of International Service provide uniquely rich settings from which to operate.

 Join us!
 We have work to do.